-I had a girlfriend for much of my college years.
-She kept a diary, and wrote in it every day, without fail.
+I was in a monogamous relationship for most of my undergrad years.
+My girlfriend kept a diary and wrote in it every day, without fail.

 It was a consistent repository for her personal thoughts and feelings.

 She trusted me to respect her privacy.

 One day, a selfish feeling got the best of me.

 I opened her book, and rushed through the pages.

 I found stories, collages, magazine clippings, poetry, feathers, glitter ...

 But mostly her journal read like a pleasant stream of consciousness; filled with affirmations, hopes, frustrations, lessons.

 In a more recent post I found a lengthy entry about a classmate.
 She wondered - in written form - about his lips, his cologne, and the feel of his broad shoulders.
 A string of fantasy and curiosity.